dgis/emu48android/ReadMe.txt

 Note: some included files are not covered by the GPL; these include ROM image files (copyrighted by HP), KML files and faceplate images (copyrighted by their authors).
 The Eric's Real scripts ("real*.kml" and "real*.bmp") are embedded in this application with the kind permission of Eric Rechlin.

 TODO

-- Sometimes, it seems in authentic calculator slow speed and it should not be.
+- Sometimes, it seems to be in authentic calculator slow speed and it should not be.
 - Add a separation between the pixels (Suggestion from Jaime Meza)
 - Sometimes the "busy" annunciator gets stuck
 - Add KML script loading dependencies fallback to the inner ROM (and may be KML include?)